tcltk/tcl/doc/markdown/tailcall.md

 # Description

-The \fBtailcall\fR command replaces the currently executing procedure, lambda application, or method with another command.
-The \fIcommand\fR, which will have \fIarg ...\fR passed as arguments if they are supplied, will be looked up in the current namespace context, not in the caller's.
+The **tailcall** command replaces the currently executing procedure, lambda application, or method with another command.
+The *command*, which will have *arg ...* passed as arguments if they are supplied, will be looked up in the current namespace context, not in the caller's.
 Apart from that difference in resolution, it is equivalent to:

 ```
 return [uplevel 1 [list command ?arg ...?]]
 ```

-This command may not be invoked from within an \fBuplevel\fR into a procedure or inside a \fBcatch\fR inside a procedure or lambda.
+This command may not be invoked from within an **uplevel** into a procedure or inside a **catch** inside a procedure or lambda.

 # Example